 Since 1995, certain exchange controls in South Africa have been relaxed.
-The extent to which Government may further relax such exchange controls cannot be predicted with certainty, although the Government has committed itself to a gradual approach of relaxation.
+The extent to which the Government may further relax such exchange controls cannot be predicted with certainty, although the Government has committed itself to a gradual approach of relaxation.
 Further relaxation or the abolition of exchange controls may precipitate a change in the capital flows to and from South Africa.
-If the net result of this were to cause large capital outflows, this could adversely affect the Issuer's business and it could have an adverse effect on the financial condition of the Issuer as a whole.
+If the net result of this were to cause large capital outflows, this could adversely affect the Issuer's business and financial condition as a whole.
 In the event of the immediate abolition of exchange control there may be a sudden withdrawal of Rand from the South African market by investors.
 Because South Africa has a fully floating exchange rate and a flexible interest rate policy, this may result in a rapid depreciation of the Rand exchange rate and an increase in interest rates.